Improved Graph Clustering: Empirical Results

 For comparison, we consider three alternative methods: (1) Single-Linkage clustering (SLINK)~\cite{sibson1973slink}, which is a hierarchical clustering method that merges the most similar clusters in each iteration.
 We use the difference of neighbors, namely $ \Vert A_{i\cdot} - A_{j\cdot} \Vert_1 $, as the distance measure of nodes $ i $ and $ j $, and terminate when SLINK finds a clustering with $ r=5 $ clusters.
 (2) A spectral clustering method~\cite{von2007spectral}, where we run SLINK on the top $ r=5 $ singular vectors of $ A $.
 (3) The low-rank-plus-sparse approach~\cite{Jalali2011clustering, oymak2011finding}, followed by the rounding scheme described in the last paragraph.
 Note the first two methods assume knowledge of the number of clusters $ r $, which is not available to our method.

-For each $ q $, we find the smallest $ p $ for which a method succeeds, and average over $20$ trials.
-The results are shown in Figure~\ref{fig:1}(a), where the area above each curves corresponds to the range of feasible $ (p,q) $ for each method.
-It can been seen that our method subsumes all others, in that we succeed for a strictly larger range of $ (p,q) $.
-Figure~\ref{fig:1}(b) shows more detailed results for sparse graphs ($ p\le 0.3, q\le 0.1 $), for which SLINK and low-rank-plus-sparse approach completely fail, while our method significantly outperforms the spectral method, the only alternative method that works in this regime.
+For each value of $ q $, we find the smallest $ p $ for which a method succeeds, and average over $20$ trials.
+The results are shown in Figure~\ref{fig:1}(a), where the area above each curve corresponds to the range of feasible $ (p,q) $ for each method.
+It can been seen that our method outperforms all others, in that we succeed for a strictly larger range of $ (p,q) $.
+Figure~\ref{fig:1}(b) shows more detailed results for sparse graphs ($ p\le 0.3, q\le 0.1 $), for which SLINK and the low-rank-plus-sparse approach completely fail, while our method significantly outperforms the spectral method, the only alternative method that works in this regime.
+The running time of each method is shown in Figure~\ref{fig:1} (c).
+Our approach and the low-rank-plus-sparse approach (both based on convex optimization) require more computational time than the simpler spectral method and SLINK.
+This suggests a tradeoff between the statistical and computational performance of clustering algorithms.